Mjtlittle/link-list/README.md

 - [Rough Notation](https://github.com/pshihn/rough-notation) - animated rough sketches ontop of html
 - [Reveal](https://revealjs.com/) - slick presentation library

+### Design
+- [RefactoringUI](https://refactoringui.com/) - collection of changes that can be made to websites to make usability better

 ### Tools
 - [Real Favicon Generator](https://realfavicongenerator.net/) - generate favicons for all platforms aswell as check existing sites
 - [Metatags](https://metatags.io/) - generate metatags for websites such that previews on other sites show desired information